-All students are required to take the School Psychology Praxis II exam before November of their internship year.
+All students are required to take and pass the School Psychology Praxis II exam before beginning their internship year.
 Our program uses the passing score cutoff set by NASP for the NCSP (147 as of June 2016).
-All students are required to document a passing score prior to June 1 of the student's graduating year.
+All students are required to document a passing score prior to May 1 of the student's graduating year.
 As of